hcmlab/deconz-push/README.md

 ```bash
 ./build.sh
 ```
-The script downloads and install all necessary packages to build the plugin and invokes a make afterwards.
+The script downloads and installs all necessary packages to build the plugin and invokes a "make" afterwards.
 If the build was successful the script invokes install.sh afterwards.
 <br><br>